christopher5106/christopher5106.github.io/_posts/2015-03-26-web-redirection-to-mobile-web-or-app-with-a-modal-box.markdown

 }
 {% endhighlight %}

-#Mapping between M web site and www web site
+#Mapping URL between WWW and M web sites

-No need to say that the main advantage of having two web sites, one for PC, and one for mobile, is to have different experiences and though different URL.
+No need to say that the main advantage of keeping two separate web sites, one for PC, and one for mobile, is to offer different but better experiences, and that will usually lead to different URL.

-In a perfect world, one could think only the domain name changes, and the rule could simply be that `http://www.domain.com +path` is equivalent to `http://m.domain.com + path`.
+In a perfect world, one could think only the domain name changes, and the rule could simply be that `http://www.domain.com + path` is equivalent to `http://m.domain.com + path`.
 Nevertheless it's quite utopic.
+And also more often, there are some pages for which there is no equivalent on mobile website and vice-versa.

-To make the mapping between M web site and www web site, I prefer to advise that in each HTML page or template of the www website, where the script will be inserted, a `path` parameter has to be inserted in the page for the redirection to proposed to the user, otherwise the redirection won't be proposed.
+To make the mapping between the WWW and M web sites, I prefer to advise that in each HTML page or template of the WWW website, where the script will be inserted, a `path` parameter has to be inserted in the page for the redirection to be proposed to the user, or not, and where to redirect.
 This path parameter will enable to construct either :

 * the mobile website URL : `http://m.my-domain.com/ + path`

-* the mobile app URI scheme (usually called "custom URI scheme") : `my-app:// + path ` that can be used either to directly launch the app if the app is installed, or for the [smart banner](https://developer.apple.com/library/mac/documentation/AppleApplications/Reference/SafariWebContent/PromotingAppswithAppBanners/PromotingAppswithAppBanners.html)
+* the mobile app URI scheme (usually called "custom URI scheme") : `my-app:// + path ` that can be used either to directly launch the app if the app is installed, or for the [smart banner](https://developer.apple.com/library/mac/documentation/AppleApplications/Reference/SafariWebContent/PromotingAppswithAppBanners/PromotingAppswithAppBanners.html).

 But do we really need to create a parameter ?

 No, not really.
-We can combine it with the applink parameter.
+We can combine it with the Applink tag in the HTML page, and detect it :

 {% highlight javascript %}